modular-magician/terraform-provider-google-beta/website/docs/r/bigtable_app_profile.html.markdown

   in the event of transient errors or delays.
 Clusters in a region are considered equidistant.
 Choosing this option sacrifices read-your-writes consistency to improve availability.

+* `row_affinity` -
+  (Optional)
+  Must be used with multi-cluster routing.
+If true, then this app profile will use row affinity sticky routing.
+With row affinity, Bigtable will route single row key requests based on the row key, rather than randomly.
+Instead, each row key will be assigned to a cluster by Cloud Bigtable, and will stick to that cluster.
+Choosing this option improves read-your-writes consistency for most requests under most circumstances, without sacrificing availability.
+Consistency is not guaranteed, as requests may still fail over between clusters in the event of errors or latency.

 * `single_cluster_routing` -
   (Optional)
   Use a single-cluster routing policy.